allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Click the Totals Displayed button.
 In the dialog, click the arrowheads to expand al the entries.

-A. For Shifts, select the Letter of X certifications \(e.g., Supervisor\) you need to monitor for minimum manning.
+1. For Shifts, select the Letter of X certifications \(e.g., Supervisor\) you need to monitor for minimum manning.
 For example, if you need at least two Supervisors per Shift.

-B. For Commitments, select the Commitment Types \(e.g., Leave\) you need to monitor for maximum allowable.
+2. For Commitments, select the Commitment Types \(e.g., Leave\) you need to monitor for maximum allowable.
 For example, if you want no more than 5 people on leave per day.

 Warning Flags

 3. Warning Flags button.
 Click Yes to the Confirm dialog about “… no views created.”

-A. For Shifts:
+1. For Shifts:

-1\) In the header, where the Shift name is, enter the minimum number of people needed on the shift overall.
+1\) In the header, where the Shift name is, enter the minimum number of people needed on the shift overalll.

 2\) Under the Shift name, for each certification, enter the minimum number of people, with that certification, needed on the shift.

 !!!
 Note Even though all the certifications show up, you only need to enter minimum values for the certifications in view \(on the screen behind the dialog.\)

-B. For Commitments, under the Team name, for each Commitment Type, enter the maximum number of people per day desired.
+2. For Commitments, under the Team name, for each Commitment Type, enter the maximum number of people per day desired.

 !!!
 Note Even though al the commitment types show up, you only need to enter maximum values for the commitment types in view \(on the screen behind the dialog.\)